 Raising Big-Picture Kids

-To me this book is all about how to manage your own baggage that your bring into your family unit, and raising kids with character and confidence
+To me, this book is all about how to manage your own baggage that you bring into your family unit, and raising kids with character and confidence

 WRITTEN FROM THOSE WHO HAVE LIVED IT